-Every MBBS student shall undergo a period of certified study extending over 41⁄2 academic years followed by one year of compulsory Rotatory internship.
+Every MBBS student shall undergo a period of certified study extending over 41⁄2 academic years followed by one year of Compulsory Rotating Medical Internship.

 The period of 41⁄2 years is divided into three phases as follows:

 I.1.
 Phase I (I MBBS):